jonathanoleaz/APE/README.md

 # APE
-Some algorithmics in C language
+Some algorithmics in C language, tested only in Windows (seen in Algorithmics and Structured Programming, ESCOM-IPN).